zarik5/bridgevr-dev/wiki/wiki settings explanation.md

 * `"socket_event_buffer_size"`
 * `"max_packets_in_flight"`

-If any field is omitted, the default value is used.
+If any field is omitted, the default value is used, as specified in Laminar documentation.

 ## video: frame_size